PRECIOUS-Gold consolidates in tight range, palladium holds near peak

 Norilsk Nickel, the world’s largest palladium producer, said tighter emissions regulations in all major markets and flattish primary supply would widen a palladium deficit in 2019.

-Elsewhere, silver fell 0.8 percent to $15.81 per ounce, while platinum rose to its highest since early November at $866.97.
+Elsewhere, silver fell 0.6 percent to $15.84 per ounce, while platinum rose 1.2 percent to $866.59 having earlier hit $866.97, its highest since early November.
 (Reporting by Arijit Bose in Bengaluru; editing by David Evans)